Oct 28, 2022

 Manufactured Homes as ADUs

 Two manufactured homes on one parcel is generally unacceptable (one of those strange lending guidelines I've never understood).
 However, a stick-built home with a manufactured ADU is generally acceptable for Fannie, Freddie, and FHA.
 The typical guidelines still apply (built after 1976, installed on a permanent foundation, etc.).
 And the manufactured home must be the ADU; it can't be the primary dwelling unit.
+To summarize:

 If you are listing a manufactured home (or are interested in purchasing a manufactured home), please give us a ring!
 We're happy to take a look at your parcel and offer our expert opinion.